gslin/twitter2facebook/README.md

     ssh -L5901:127.0.0.1:5901 server.example.com

-Once you have accessed the desktop environment, just login Facebook.
+Once you have accessed the desktop environment, just login Facebook, and you can `pkill Xtightvnc` to terminate VNC server.

 # Workaround on Chromium